1. What personal information do we collect from you?

 2.6.2 E-Mail Newsletter

 On the basis of your explicit consent, you can subscribe to our free e-mail newsletter, consisting of our „Bergfreunde Newsletter“ (with product information and promotions such as raffles etc.) and the „Bergfreunde Deals“ (special offers for a product) on our website.
 We use our e-mail newsletter to inform you regularly about all areas of our offering.
-In order to adapt the e-mail newsletter to your interests as well as possible, we process (a) the data collected from you when registering (the data shown as mandatory fields are required for receipt, data marked as voluntary only serve to address you more personally), (b) interests selected by you on a voluntary basis, if applicable, (c) data on your usage behaviour after we have sent you e-mails (e.g. click behaviour), as well as (d) the information from our customer database (cf. section 2.6.1).
+In order to adapt the e-mail newsletter to your interests, we offer the choice when subscribing to receive the email newsletter with product information primarily for men or for women.
+Furthermore, we also process (a) the data collected from you when registering (the data shown as mandatory fields are required for receipt, data marked as voluntary only serve to address you more personally), (b) interests selected by you on a voluntary basis, if applicable, (c) data on your usage behaviour after we have sent you e-mails (e.g. click behaviour), as well as (d) the information from our customer database (cf. section 2.6.1).
 You can manage your subscription via the newsletter settings linked in each e-mail newsletter.

 Your subscription to the e-mail newsletter becomes effective upon your confirmation; to do this, you must click on a link that we send you in our confirmation e-mail.
 The confirmation link leads to the newsletter settings that are created for each subscriber.
 If you do nothing else after you confirm your subscription, you will receive the Bergfreunde Newsletters and Bergfreunde Deals in the future.
 You can also add voluntary information (for personalisation), select whether you only want Bergfreunde Newsletters or Bergfreunde Deals and mark interests for certain product categories.
 You can object to receiving our newsletter at any time (to implement the objection, see Section 2.6.6).